berbix/berbix-node/README.md

 #### `uploadImage(tokens: Tokens, imageUploadOpts: ImageUploadOpts): { nextStep: string, previewFlags: string[] }`

-Upload an image for a transaction as part of an [API-only integration](https://docs.berbix.com/docs/api-only-integration-guide).
+Upload an image for a transaction as part of an [API integration](https://docs.berbix.com/docs/api-only-integration-guide).
 The `images` property of the `imageUploadOpts` is required.

 The returned object will have the following properties if the image could be processed by the API and the API returns a 200 status code:
  - `nextStep: string` -  A string indicating what the next upload expected by the API is.
 See the [API documentation for uploads][upload-docs].
  - `issues: string[]` - A list of issues detected with the image.
 This can be used to understand why an image was not accepted and potentially coach end users on taking another photo if the `nextStep` indicates that another photo of the same subject should be uploaded again.
-See the [API-Only Integration Guide](https://docs.berbix.com/docs/api-only-integration-guide#issues) for a list of potential issues.
+See the [API Integration Guide](https://docs.berbix.com/docs/api-only-integration-guide#issues) for a list of potential issues.
  - `issueDetails: IssueDetails` - Extra details on the issue(s) detected.
 See [IssueDetails](#issuedetails) below.